subink3954/CBilling/README.md

 # CBilling
-A Common billing application which can be used in any industry
+A Common billing application which can be used in any industry.
+This application has 2 parts, one is for presentation which is implemented in JavaFx and the other is service part which handles data persistence which is implemented in Spring REST
 #BillingService
 Billing Service is the service part which will run on Jetty server.
 We use gradle as dependancy manager.
 So please follow below commands to configure gradle in your workstation.